jeremejazz/jereme.me/content/cv.md

 ## Jereme Causing

-Experienced Software Developer with over a decade of expertise in back-end development, API integrations, and microservices.
-Skilled in designing scalable solutions, optimizing performance, and ensuring system reliability.
+Highly experienced Web Developer specializing in back-end development with over 10 years of experience.
+Adept at solving complex challenges through the design of scalable, high-performance solutions and the optimization of system reliability.
+My expertise includes enhancing security, streamlining development workflows, backed by strong analytical acumen and a commitment to clear technical documentation.

 ### Professional Experience